Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: End-to-end framework

-End-to-end strategies primarily simplify the design of LL tracking to basic elements, such as a Proportional-Derivative (PD) controller.
-These methods can be broadly categorised based on their reliance on prior knowledge into two types: reference-based and reference-free.
+End-to-end strategies primarily simplify the design of LL tracking to basic elements, such as a proportional–derivative (PD) controller.
+These methods can be broadly categorised according to their reliance on prior knowledge into two types: reference-based and reference-free.
 The locomotion skills developed through these diverse learning approaches exhibit considerable variation in performance and adaptability.

-In the following sections, we will delve into various representation frameworks, exploring their characteristics, limitations, and strengths in comprehensive detail.
+The following sections delve into various representation frameworks, exploring their characteristics, limitations, and strengths in comprehensive detail.
 To facilitate an understanding of these distinctions, Table \ref{tab:milestone_e2eframework} provides a succinct overview of the frameworks discussed.